 The event's showcase included an interactive expo where entrepreneurial faculty displayed their startups and inventions from across the University:

-- A natural language processing system designed to accelerate scientific discovery being commercialized through startup Lum.AI(link is external), invented by Gustav Hahn-Powell, doctoral candidate in the College of Social and Behavioral Sciences; Mihai Surdaneau, Ph.D., associate professor in the Department of Computer Science; and computer science postdoc Marco Antonio-Escárcega, Ph.D.
+- A natural language processing system designed to accelerate scientific discovery being commercialized through startup Lum.AI, invented by Gustav Hahn-Powell, doctoral candidate in the College of Social and Behavioral Sciences; Mihai Surdaneau, Ph.D., associate professor in the Department of Computer Science; and computer science postdoc Marco Antonio-Escárcega, Ph.D.

 - Highly selective Nox4 small molecule inhibitors to treat fibrotic disorders, invented by Louise Hecker, Ph.D., in the College of Medicine – Tucson.